nhosoi/ansible_collections/fedora/linux_system_roles/README.md

 dnf install linux-system-roles
 ```

-## Dependencies

-The following dependency is required for the Ansible Controller:
-* python3-jmespath

 ## Documentation

-A list of all roles and their documentation can be found at https://linux-system-roles.github.io/ as well as in the Supported Linux System Roles section.
+A list of all roles and their documentation can be found at https://linux-system-roles.github.io/ as well as in the Supported Roles section.

 Once Linux System Roles Collection is installed, the individual role documentation is found at:
 ```